Brown and Serve Rolls Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

-Serve freshly baked rolls at short notice with these Homemade Brown ‘n Serve Rolls.
+Serve fresh rolls at short notice with this Homemade Brown and Serve Rolls recipe.
 They’re soft and fluffy with a golden brown top.

 Thanksgiving is such a busy holiday.
 But it’s also one of the best!
 In our family, Thanksgiving is a way to connect with our family and give thanks for how much we are blessed with.
-Our family doesn’t have many Thanksgiving traditions, aside from all sitting down at the table and enjoying a feast together.
+One of my favorite Thanksgiving traditions is sitting down at the table and enjoying a feast together.

-A Thanksgiving key item is my mom’s homemade rolls.
+A Thanksgiving key item is my soft rolls.
 A soft, fluffy roll on my plate will make my Thanksgiving Day dinner!
-If you are really busy during the holiday season you may use brown ‘n serve rolls.
-Today we’re sharing a recipe for homemade brown ‘n serve rolls.
+If you are really busy during the holiday season you may use brown andย serve rolls.
+Today we’re sharing a homemade brown and serve rolls recipe.
 It’s the best of both worlds!

 Working with Yeast